austinsonger/Access-Review-with-Audit-Logs/okta/README.md

 - `get_role_permissions`: Retrieves permissions for a specified role in Okta.
 - `main`: Main function that orchestrates the execution of the script.

+## Structure of roles_and_functions.json

+- `expected_roles` is an array listing the roles that the script will check for in Okta groups or user assignments.
+These roles are likely predetermined by your organization's policies or the specific requirements of the script.
+- `expected_functions` lists the functions or permissions associated with these roles.
+These could be actions that users with the specified roles are expected to perform or have permissions for in the Okta environment.

+The primary purpose of roles_and_functions.json in the context of the script is to provide a reference for validating user group memberships and role assignments in Okta.

+- `Analyze Group Memberships`: It uses the roles and functions defined in this file to check if users are correctly assigned to groups in Okta.
+For example, it could verify that a user in an "Admin" group has the expected "Admin" role.
+- `Validate Role Assignments`: It uses this file to ensure that users have appropriate roles and that these roles align with their expected functions or permissions.
+- `Reporting and Logging`: It can log information about whether users' roles and functions in Okta match those listed in the roles_and_functions.json file, highlighting any discrepancies.
+- `Customization`: This file allows for easy customization to fit different organizational structures or role definitions without needing to alter the  source code.

+Since `roles_and_functions.json` is a separate file, it can be updated independently of the script.
+This allows for flexibility in managing role and function definitions as organizational needs change, without the need to modify the script itself.

+In summary, `roles_and_functions.json` serves as a crucial data source for the Okta API Pull Script, providing the necessary context for validating user roles and functions in an Okta environment.

 ## Logging

 Logs are written to `okta_api.log` in the same directory as the script.
 The log includes details about script operations, API interactions, and any errors or warnings encountered.